bilza2023/VidAnimator/lib/presentation/q.md

 I am trying to create a Presentation (Slide show) app with pixi.js The idea is simple
     - The Presentation object has slides array.
 The addslide will add a slide in this array.
-    - The Slide object (also called Components object) has an items array. this items array add items / components to pixi.js app object and heance it is visible on the screen.
+    - The Slide object (also called Components object) has a pixi.js Container.
+All the components (pixi.js display items) are added to this container in the slide.

-I want when the presentation in run (presentation.run()) it should display the first slide and then show the second slid after 10 seconds and then the third slide after 10 seconds till the end.
+    - I want when the presentation in run (presentation.run()) it should display the first slide and then show the second slid after 10 seconds and then the third slide after 10 seconds till the end.

-How to achieve this ?

-At the monent all the items are added to pixi app directly by Slide object.
-Actuall what I think should happen in that a slide should be pixi container and all the items should be added to the slide (container). once thaat slide / container is removed it will also remove all the items it has is this approch correct or there is some other option.
+    - it can be done by taking the container of the slide and adding it to pixi.stage this.app.stage.addChild(this.slides[this.currentSlide].container);

+    - The presentation keeps track of the current slide being displayed using this.currentSlide.
+    - the presentation.run should use setInterval or setTime out to increment the slide number to show all slides

+PLEASE COMPLETE THE  presentation.play() function.

+PRESENTATION.JS
-Her is code for presentation obj import { Application } from 'pixi.js';
+import { Application } from 'pixi.js';
 import aspectRatioHeight from './aspectRationHeight';
 import Components from '../components/Components';